artemave/vigun/README.md

 ## What is this?

-Vim plugin to run tests from vim running in one tmux window in another tmux window.
+Vim plugin to run tests in a separate tmux window.

 Out of the box it works with mocha, rspec and cucumber.
 Other test frameworks can be supported through some configuration.